lnis-uofu/OpenFPGA/docs/source/arch_lang/tech_lib.rst

 * **chan_length:** specify the channel length of p/n type transistor.

 * **min_width:** specify the minimum width of p/n type transistor.
-This parameter will be used in building inverter, buffer and etc. as a base number for transistor sizing.
+This parameter will be used in building inverter, buffer, etc. as a base number for transistor sizing.